28.12.2024

 9. Watch for Signs of Complications

-• If your child experiences prolonged pain, swelling, or changes in the color of the filling, see a dentist immediately.
+• If your child experiences prolonged pain, swelling, or changes in the color of the filling, see your dentist immediately.

 10. Avoid Bad Habits